A topic from the subject of Standardization in Chemistry.

 Significance:

 Standardization and titration are fundamental techniques in analytical chemistry.
-By standardizing the base solution, we can accurately determine the concentration of an unknown acid solution.
+By standardizing the base solution using a primary standard, we can accurately determine the concentration of the unknown acid solution.
 This knowledge is essential for a variety of analytical applications, such as:

 • Determining the concentration of acids and bases in environmental samples